 Dosage Form: capsule, liquid filled

-Only physicians experienced in management of systemic immunosuppressive therapy for the indicated disease should prescribe Cyclosporine Capsules USP MODIFIED.
-At doses used in solid organ transplantation, only physicians experienced in immunosuppressive therapy and management of organ transplant recipients should prescribe Cyclosporine Capsules USP MODIFIED.
+Only physicians experienced in immunosuppressive therapy and management of organ transplant patients should prescribe Cyclosporine Capsules, (NON-MODIFIED).
 Patients receiving the drug should be managed in facilities equipped and staffed with adequate laboratory and supportive medical resources.
 The physician responsible for maintenance therapy should have complete information requisite for the follow-up of the patient.

 Cyclosporine Capsules Description

-Cyclosporine, USP, the active principle in Cyclosporine Capsules USP MODIFIED, is a cyclic polypeptide immunosuppressant agent consisting of 11 amino acids.
-It is produced as a metabolite by the fungus species Tolypocladium Inflatum.
+Cyclosporine, the active principle in Cyclosporine Capsules, USP (NON-MODIFIED) is a cyclic polypeptide immunosuppressant agent consisting of 11 amino acids.
+It is produced as a metabolite by the fungus species Tolypocladium inflatum Gams.

 Cyclosporine Capsules - Clinical Pharmacology

 Cyclosporine Capsules is a potent immunosuppressive agent which in animals prolongs survival of allogeneic transplants involving skin, heart, kidney, pancreas, bone marrow, small intestine, and lung.
 Cyclosporine Capsules has been demonstrated to suppress some humoral immunity and to a greater extent, cell-mediated reactions such as allograft rejection, delayed hypersensitivity, experimental allergic encephalomyelitis, Freund's adjuvant arthritis, and graft vs. host disease in many animal species for a variety of organs.

 Successful kidney, liver, and heart allogeneic transplants have been performed in man using Cyclosporine Capsules.